mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 are included to help researchers better decide how to handle mission session information.

 There are no dates of enrollment or completion associated with a program for two reasons.
-First, the program table describes how the program is administered irrespective of any child’s participation in the program.
+First, the program table describes how the program is administered irrespective of any person’s participation in the program.
 Enrollment and completion dates would need to be stored in a separate program participation table.
-Such a table does not exist because the Technical Environmental Scan determined that enrollment is often hard to distinguish from attendance (i.e., the first session attended indicates enrollment).
+Such a table does not exist because it was determined that enrollment is often hard to distinguish from attendance (i.e., the first session attended indicates enrollment).
 Completion date was almost never available.
 A researcher interested in program completion might compare the cumulative dose received with the prescribed total dose for that program.